-There’s a lot of misinformation floating around right now about permanent bans.
+There’s a lot of misinformation floating around about permanent bans.
 What we do know is that Niantic is planning to ban some accounts permanently for violating their terms of service.
 This may happen for doing things such as falsifying locations, using emulators, unofficial software, or accessing Pokemon GO backends through third-party software, according to Niantic.
 For example, they might have used a GPS spoofer or a bot to run the game while they weren’t actually using it.

 However, not every player who is currently reporting that they have been banned is actually permanently banned.